Gilliams: That's right; no such thing. It's an old urban legend. A myth.

 - In The Addams Family episode "Uncle Fester's Illness", Fester and Thing behave lethargically, and Morticia and Gomez believe they have a disease.
 As it turns out, Fester, with his Bizarre Human Biology, simply had a "mercury deficiency" and Thing was just sad because a picnic had been cancelled.

-- In the Doctor Who episode "The Empty Child," it's found that anyone making skin contact with the eponymous Undead Child soon manifest the same injuries as him - right down to the gas mask fused to the face.
+- In the Doctor Who episode "The Empty Child", it's found that anyone making skin contact with the eponymous Undead Child soon manifest the same injuries as him — right down to the gas mask fused to the face.
 During his time at the Albion Hospital, doctors believed this was the result of some heretofore unknown disease, especially once his victims began spreading the plague to other patients.
-It's not until the following episode that the truth is revealed: the Child was killed in the Blitz, only be brought back to life by a swarm of alien nanogenes; having never seen humans before, the nanogenes assumed that the Child was the acceptable template for a healthy human being and set out to "repair" any other humans they encountered by remaking them in the child's image.
+It's not until the following episode, "The Doctor Dances", that the truth is revealed: the Child was killed in the Blitz, only be brought back to life by a swarm of alien nanogenes; having never seen humans before, the nanogenes assumed that the Child was the acceptable template for a healthy human being and set out to "repair" any other humans they encountered by remaking them in the child's image.

-- The Farscape episode "They've Got A Secret" features Moya demonstrating increasingly unusual symptoms after D'Argo impulsively breaks one of her internal components; among other things, her biochemistry surges in baffling ways, machinery around the ship begins malfunctioning, Pilot passes out, and DRDs become aggressive towards members of the crew found trespassing in certain areas.
+- The Farscape episode "They've Got a Secret" features Moya demonstrating increasingly unusual symptoms after D'Argo impulsively breaks one of her internal components; among other things, her biochemistry surges in baffling ways, machinery around the ship begins malfunctioning, Pilot passes out, and DRDs become aggressive towards members of the crew found trespassing in certain areas.
 Crichton initially believes that Moya has been infected by a biomechanoid virus left behind by the Peacekeepers and accidentally released by D'Argo, and the ship's increasingly violent responses towards their investigations seem to bear that out.
 However, the truth turns out to be infinitely stranger: Moya is pregnant.
 The component D'Argo broke was a contraceptive shield; the malfunctions and biochemical weirdness were natural side-effects of the pregnancy; the aggression was due to a stressed-out Moya turning Mama Bear.
 Thankfully, the situation is resolved amicably before anyone's hurt.

 - The Fringe episode "The No-Brainer" begins with a teenager's brain being melted and pouring out of his nose.
 Walter Bishop, prone as always to thinking outside the box, initially suspects it might be the result of a super-strain of syphilis, but it eventually turns out to be caused by a Brown Note video transmitted over the Internet.